-Back in 2012 Huffington Post reported that two thirds of American households are living paycheck-to-paycheck.
-Quoting the results of a survey from the American Payroll Association, they reported that 68% of households would find it “somewhat difficult or very difficult if their paychecks were delayed for a week”.
+Back in 2019 Marketwatch reported that a large number of American households are living paycheck-to-paycheck.
+Quoting the results of a survey from the American Payroll Association, they reported that 74% of households would find it “somewhat difficult or very difficult if their paychecks were delayed for a week”.

 Are you one of the majority who can’t go as much as a week without a paycheck?